PathwayCommons/cpath2/cpath2-mvn/distribution/src/main/etc/readme.txt

 data source name, if possible (names will be used for filtering by data source in cpath2 full-text search);

-3) VERSION - text or number; better keep it simple, because it becomes essential part of the corresponding local file (in $CPATH2_HOME/tmp/);

-4) DESCRIPTION - free text: organization name, release date, web site, comments;
+3) DESCRIPTION - free text: organization name, release date, web site, comments;

-5) URL to the Data (optional) - can be file://, http://, ftp://, classpath:;
+4) URL to the Data (optional) - can be file://, http://, ftp://, classpath:;
 - when no 'extension' or it is not '.zip' or '.gz', - means data to be saved as
-  $CPATH2_HOME/tmp/IDENTIFIER.VERSION.EXT and processed "as is" (no unpacking);
+  $CPATH2_HOME/tmp/IDENTIFIER.EXT and processed "as is" (no unpacking);
-- empty or a fake URL (e.g., "foo.zip" or ".gz", to force unzip) is accepted, because cpath2 checks if IDENTIFIER.VERSION ("foo.zip" -> IDENTIFIER.VERSION.zip)
+- empty or a fake URL (e.g., "foo.zip" or ".gz", to force unzip) is accepted, because cpath2 checks if IDENTIFIER ("foo.zip" -> IDENTIFIER.zip)
   file exists in $CPATH2_HOME/tmp/, and if found, ignores whatever URL is there!

 So, how data is actually processed depends on the metadata TYPE